smajda/todo_django/README.md

 The end result looks a bit different, but in spirit it accomplishes everything the mockup envisioned.
 And then some.
 I did not intend to build a Login feature; but as I thought about user experience, having the ability to login would make the app much better.
 If I shared the app with multiple people, the list could become unrely and confusing.

 Though it would increase the scope of the project, I did some research to estimate the cost.
-I found a series of step-by-step youtube videos that covered the feature, showing how to use Django's built-in login module.
+I found a series of step-by-step youtube videos that covered the feature, showing how to use Django's built-in user authentication module.
 Instead of spending weeks working through official docs and trial and error, with these videos, I realized I could implement this quickly at minimal time cost.
 After 2 days, the feature was implemented and deployed.

 I am very satisfied with the end result.
 It takes a simple concept, and expands on it by adding slick design, nice user interface and a login page.
 I learned new tools, became proficient with them, and executed to create something I am proud of.